 One of his most famous project (photo above) is the work on geometry and non-linear structural analysis of British Museum Great Court roof (Foster and Partners, Buro Happold, Waagner-Biro).

-In his lectures he always focus on the relations between design and tools, and he is very interested in discussing how computation has an impact on our practice.
+In his lectures, the designer always focus on the relations between design and tools, and he is very interested in discussing how computation has an impact on our practice.
 His work and approach is an example of how structural creativity can go far beyond the boundaries defined by architecture, art and engineers to merge in an holistic vision of design.